malekinho8/Calendly2Meet/README.md

 # Calendly2Meet

-A repository that automates filling out when2meet's with your google calendar.
+A repository that automates filling out a when2meet using the Calendly API.

 ## Directions